johnmackintosh/rockthemes/README.md

 covers.

-Not all of the artists are ‘rock’, but they appeared in lists of classic rock album covers and the internet is never wrong.
+Not all of the artists are ‘rock’, but they appeared in lists of classic rock album covers and the internet is never wrong, is it ;)

 The albums were chosen either for their striking covers (in terms of colour), or simply, because they are bona fide rock classics.